+It is the intention that distinctive physical spaces will be encouraged to evolve, responding to community, social and commercial opportunities.
+Spaces will consolidate a strong identity and character that is easily recognised by local users and visitors.
 In accordance with best practice, the public realm should be designed to maximise universal access for all members of the community.
 Designs will need to comply with prevailing legislation but should also strive to safely accommodate ease of safe use encouraging full accessibility through all areas.

-The strategy for the site comprises a number of different public realm space types ranging from the public open space (POS) area in the redundant portion of the Daly Street road reserve, boulevard high-use roads, and small streets.
+The strategy for the site comprises a number of different public realm space types ranging from the strong east-west Linear Park ("Greenlink"), boulevard high-use roads to small streets.
 A cohesive approach across the public realm will consist of an urban landscape that reinforces a fluid and flowing spatial arrangement starting from the river parklands and extending this character throughout the subject land.